zhenhao23/Loreal-WhateverWorks/README.md

 - Calculate KPI
   - Define weights for each scaled feature
   - Compute composite KPI score for each comment using weighted sum
-  - Final Output DataFrame
+  - Final Output Comment DataFrame

 ---

 ### 9. Video Engagement Score Analysis

-- Preparation
+#### Preparation
 - Select list of unique video IDs from the comments dataset
 - Keep only videos with comments
 - Merge Video Metadata with KPI Data
 - Fill Missing Like counts with 0 and check for nulls

+#### Calculate Engagement Score and Weighted Engagement Score
-- Calculate Engagment Score (video)
+- Engagment Score (video)
   - Formula: sum of likes and comments divided by views
   - Clip Engagement Score to [0,1]

-- Calculate Weighted Engagement Score
+- Weighted Engagement Score
   - sum of engagemenr score and the log of likes and comments
   - Scale Weighted Engagement Score (MinMaxScaler)

 - Group high weighted engagement score videos (>0.8) by topic
-- Final Video Output
+- Final Output Video Dataframe

 ---